 2. Bring your own snacks

 We all know that airplane food is a hit or miss.
 Actually, it’s mostly a miss if we’re being honest.
 It can be so unpredictable and that’s why it’s important to bring your own supply of snacks.
 The worst thing that can happen is being hungry on a long-haul flight- which you can avoid with this tip.
 You’ve probably read some articles that tell you not to eat anything salty or high in carbs.
 Well, forget them!
 I say, bring all your favorite snacks.
 Just make sure you have variety.

 I personally like my snack repertoire to cover all bases: salty and sweet!
 But even more importantly, I like my stash to be nutritious enough to keep me satisfied.
 Make sure to pack food that’s good at room temperature.
 Remember not to bring any items that contain any liquids (fruit cups in juice or pudding) as you may not be able to bring it through security.

 If you need some ideas of what to bring with you, check out these 6 delicious snacks that are perfect for your next long-haul flight.

 3. Wear comfortable clothing

 What you wear on your flight is so vital.
 Dressing in layers is key because you can quickly adapt to the plane’s temperature.
 I like dressing in layers since you can never know what the temperature will be like.
 Plus, you are traveling for hours, so my guess is, the climate in the location you are traveling to will be different than the one you left.
-My go-to outfit is leggings, loose-fitting long sleeve t-shirt, a cardigan, and a scarf that I can also use as a blanket if it gets really cold.
+The best long haul travel outfit to me is leggings, loose-fitting long sleeve t-shirt, a cardigan, and a scarf that I can also use as a blanket if it gets really cold.
 Layers!

 Last but not least, make sure have a pair of compression socks.
 Long hours on a plane can cause pressure, swelling, and poor circulation.
 These socks help increase circulation and reduce the risk of swelling or worse deep vein thrombosis (DVT) and clotting on a long flight.